inveniosoftware/training/02-invenio-tour/README.md

 }
 ```

-We can retrieve this record by making a `GET /api/records/1` request:
+We can retrieve this newly created record by making a `GET /api/records/1`
+request:

 ```bash
 $ curl -k https://localhost:5000/api/records/1?prettyprint=1